Yluro/cosmochlore/README.md

 </tbody>
 </table>

-_Be noted that the index of each shape differs from SHAPE's 2.1 by 1.
+_Be noted that the index of each shape differs from `SHAPE`'s 2.1 by 1.
 I have certain suspicion that the original numbering starting from one is due to [arrays](https://xkcd.com/163/) being silly._

 ### User defined polyhedra